aprilnovak/nekRSDoc/source/input_files.rst

 User-Defined Host Functions (.udf)
 __________________________________

 User-defined functions for the host are specified in the ``.udf`` file.
-These (optional) functions can be used to perform virtually any action that can be programmed in C++.
+These functions can be used to perform virtually any action that can be programmed in C++.
 Some of the more common examples are setting initial conditions, querying the solution at regular intervals, and defining custom material properties and source terms.
 The available functions that you may define in the ``.udf`` file are as follows.
-For each function, some example use cases are provided for context.
-As this section is meant as a quick reference to the usage of these functions, please consult the :ref:`tutorials <tutorials>` for more in-depth examples on the user-defined function usage.
-You will see that usage of these functions requires some proficiency in the C++ language as well as some knowledge of the nekRS source code internals.
+From the examples shown on the :ref:`Detailed Usage <detailed>` page, you will see that usage of these functions requires some proficiency in the C++ language as well as some knowledge of the nekRS source code internals.

 ``UDF_ExecuteStep(nrs_t* nrs, dfloat time, int tstep)``